dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

     official Mozilla builds, this will be "Mozilla".

 name
     The value of nsXREAppData.name.
-For official Firefox builds, this will be "Firefox".
+For official Datalus builds, this will be "Datalus".

 id
     The value of nsXREAppData.ID.

 platformVersion
     The version of the Gecko platform (as opposed to the app version).
-For Firefox, this is almost certainly equivalent to the *version* field.
+For Datalus, this is almost certainly equivalent to the *version* field.

 platformBuildID
     The build ID/date of the Gecko platfor (as opposed to the app version).